 We have some great steakhouses in Toronto and something for every budget and mood.
 Barberians is where you really want to go for a stellar experience (and comes at a price)- be sure to ask about their wine cellar.
 Jacobs & Co Steakhouse is another gem that will see you throwing your budget out the window.
 Harbour Sixty is housed in a historic property and will also offer you an amazing experience.

 Sadly all my favourite French restaurants in Toronto have closed.
 Maison Selby in the Village is my current favourite for a nice bistro vibe.
 I really like the food and vibe at Cluny in the Distillery District too.
 Alo is a popular choice in the city and Lapinou is where I want to dine next!

 Best Italian in Toronto

 I was never a fan of Italian food and then I discovered that I was totally eating the wrong dishes!
 For a true Italian experience head to Via Mercanti or Pizza Liberetto for the best Neapolitan style pizza.
-Fresh pasta made under the watchful eye of a nona?
-Then Trattoria Taverniti on college street is where you want to go.
+When it comes to a pasta, Carisma and Ardo are my go tos.
 Buca Yorkville has always hit the spot, especially when it comes to their seafood dishes and you know we love the menu at Piano Piano.

 Best Mexican in Toronto